kellenmurphy/azure-shib-docker/README.md

 The following steps need to be executed to "prime" the repo:

 1. Edit `VERSIONS` to specify the version of Java, Jetty, and Shibboleth that you want to use.
-2. Execute `./fetch-jetty` and alter the keystore passwords in `jetty-base-9.4/start.d/idp.ini`
+2. Execute `./fetch-jetty` and optionally alter the keystore passwords in `jetty-base-9.4/start.d/idp.ini` unless you want to keep the defaults.
-3. Execute `./fetch-shib`
+3. Execute `./fetch-shib` to download shibboleth
 4. Edit the `install-idp` script to change the critical elements

    * `TSPASS` and `SEALERPASS` are passwords to use if the trust fabric credentials or data sealer keystores,